MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/proforma-invoicing/create-manual-proforma-invoice.md

 If any transactions don't require correction, you can remove them from the draft corrective invoice.
 If you want to reverse or return only a partial quantity, you can edit the **Quantity** field on the line detail.
 If you open the invoice line detail, you can see the original invoice quantity.
 You can then edit the current invoice quantity so that it's less than or more than the original invoice quantity.

 When you confirm a corrective invoice, the original billed sales actual is reversed, and a new billed sales actual is created.
 If the quantity was reduced, the difference will cause a new unbilled sales actual to be created too.
-For example, if the original billed sales was for eight hours, and the corrective invoice line detail has a reduced quantity of six hours, the original billed sales line is reversed and two new actuals are created:
+For example, if the original billed sale was for eight hours, and the corrective invoice line detail has a reduced quantity of six hours, the original billed sales line is reversed and two new actuals are created:

 - A billed sales actual for six hours.
 - An unbilled sales actual for the remaining two hours.
 This transaction can either be billed later or marked as non-chargeable, depending on the negotiations with the customer.